University Logo

 In this statute unless the context otherwise requires:

-‘Act’ means the Education Act 1989.
+‘Act’ means the Education and Training Act 2020.

-‘Council’ means the Council of The University of Auckland.
+‘Council’ means the Council of the University of Auckland.

 ‘Domestic Student’ has the meaning given in the Act.